terryg/slicer/README.md

 $ ./slicer/_build/slicer --help
 ```

 Use `make clean` to build from scratch.
-Use `rm -rf ~/.conan2` to rebuild Conan packages.
+Include `rm -rf ~/.conan2` to rebuild Conan packages.

 ## License